 Basal cell carcinoma (BCC) is a very common skin cancer that develops from the basal cells in your skin.
 BCC is a curable carcinoma that tends to not spread around, and is common in those who spend copious amounts of time in the sun or in tanning beds.
-Basal cell carcinomas typically develop on the head, ears, nose and neck, and often appear as a shiny bump, can be red/scaly, or present like an open sore.
+Basal cell carcinoma typically develops on the head, ears, nose and neck, and often appear as a shiny bump, can be red/scaly, or present like an open sore.

 Basal Cell Carcinoma link to Sunlight

 Sunlight’s UV rays<Ultraviolet Radiation, is thought to be the leading cause of BCC.
-Basal cells are the bottom layer of the skin, the cells thaqt build new skin cells.
+Basal cells are the bottom layer of the skin, the cells that build new skin cells.
 Sun damage causes mutations to the DNA.
 This allows the basal layer to create abnormal cells instead of normal skin cells.
-These mutated cells grow rapidly and don’t die in 30 days like a normal skin cell woud.
+These mutated cells grow rapidly and don’t die in 30 days like a normal skin cell would.
 They build up and accumulate on the skin and this is the raised area we see.

 Be suspicious of BCC if you develop a skin lesion that won’t heal in a sun exposed area.
 It may start as a translucent area and then change into several different presentation:

 Chest or back- scaly flat reddish area with a more raised edge.

 Face, neck, and ears- a pink colored bump or pearly white translucent bump.
 Can often even see the capillaries inside.
 This may even scab over if you pick at it and can bleed.
 It is the most common type.